reportportal/kubernetes/reportportal/v5/README.md

 ```

 > If you use Amazon RDS PostgreSQL instance
-> You can override the specified 'rpuser' user password in values.yaml, by passing it as a parameter in this install command line
+> You can also override the specified 'rpuser' user password in values.yaml, by passing it as a parameter in this install command line

 ```sh
 helm install --name <reportportal_chart_name> --set postgresql.endpoint.password=<postgresql_dbuser_password>,rabbitmq.SecretName=<rabbitmq_chart_name>-rabbitmq-ha ./reportportal-5.0-SNAPSHOT.tgz